Emberlynn-Loo/tp/docs/UserGuide.md

 * manage your relationship tree and history of friends and family
 * and much more!

 **Gene-nie** is a desktop app for managing your contacts, built for use via a Command Line Interface (CLI).
-If you can type fast as fast you can think, **Gene-nie** can help you manage your contacts faster than traditional Graphical User Interface (GUI) apps can!

 --------------------------------------------------------------------------------------------------------------------